LailaTabourit/printf/README.md

-This project is  done in teams of 2 people :LAILA TABOURIT & ZAKARIA BERAHMI The purpose is to create our own printf function
+This project is done in teams of 2 people : LAILA TABOURIT and ZAKARIA BERHAMI The purpose is to create our own printf functions

+Concepts:

+Group Projects
+Pair Programming - How To
+Flowcharts
+Technical Writing